BastianGschrey/PowerTune/README.md

 ```

-12.Launch a custom video at boot with OMXPlayer (only works on linx distros which uses systemd eg Jessie)
+12.Launch a custom video at boot with OMXPlayer

 ```
 $ sudo nano /etc/systemd/system/bootsplash.service
 ```

-Copy the following content into the file and save it ( this example assumes you have a video called "Raspexi.mp4" in the folder: "/home/pi/"  :
+Copy the following content into the file and save it ( this example assumes you have a video called "bootvideo.mp4" in the folder: "/home/pi/"  :

 ```
 [Unit]